oap-project/raydp/README.md

 raydp.stop_spark()
 ```

+Spark features such as dynamic resource allocation, spark-submit script, etc are also supported.
+Please refer to [Spark on Ray](./doc/spark_on_ray.md) for more details.

 ## Machine Learning and Deep Learning With a Spark DataFrame

 RayDP provides APIs for converting a Spark DataFrame to a Ray Dataset or Ray MLDataset which can be consumed by XGBoost, RaySGD or Horovod on Ray.
 RayDP also provides high level scikit-learn style Estimator APIs for distributed training with PyTorch or Tensorflow.